What makes a good logo?

 What are the golden rules of logo design?

-Your logo should be simple, memorable, effective, timeless, versatile, and appropriate.
+Your design should be simple, memorable, effective, timeless, versatile, and appropriate.
 It should also have a personal connection to your company and be unique to you.

 First and foremost, you need to like your logo.
 Once established, you will see it every day.
-Do some research on existing logos.
+Do some research.
 Sketch out a few designs (you don’t need to be a graphic designer to do this).
 Use the information above to help with ideas.
-When you’re happy with your logo, you can either create it yourself using online graphic design tools or employ a professional.
+When you’re happy, you can either create it yourself using online graphic design tools or employ a professional.

-Ok, we now know what makes a good logo… but what makes a bad logo?
+Ok, we now know what makes a good one… but what makes a bad logo?

 Bad logos can be a number of things.
 Most bad logos, however, are too loud, too bright, over complicated, and have no relevance to a businesses’ brand.